JimmyKenMerchant/raspi_pico/README.md

 * The chip on Raspberry Pi Pico is RP2040, an original microcontroller By Raspberry Pi (Trading) Ltd.

-* On the forum releasing Raspberry Pi 4, a piece of the RP 2040 data sheet is mixed as the Raspberry Pi 4.
+* On the forum releasing Raspberry Pi 4, a piece of the RP2040 data sheet is mixed as the Raspberry Pi 4.
 This chip is long-awaited one for learners and hobbyists.

 ## Installation